GerardMT/HBAO/README.md

 - Tweak the multiple HBAO parameters.
 - Set a custom blur to smooth the HBAO.
 - Visualize the G-buffer.
-- Load any triangulated PLY moddel.
+- Load any triangulated PLY model.

 ## Requirements
 The software requires the following libraries to be installed: